faridi-nayunda/Inventory-Management-System-V1/README.md

 Inventory List

+💡 Tip: Replace the placeholders with real screenshots from your app

-Contributing
+🤝 Contributing

 Contributions are welcome!

 Fork the repository

-Create a new branch (git checkout -b feature-name)
+Create a branch (git checkout -b feature-name)

-Make your changes
+Make changes

-Commit your changes (git commit -m "Add some feature")
+Commit (git commit -m "Add feature")

-Push to your branch (git push origin feature-name)
+Push (git push origin feature-name)

 Open a Pull Request

-License
+📄 License

 This project is licensed under the MIT License.
 See the LICENSE file for details.